dafny-lang/rfcs/0003-for-each.md

 # Prior art
 [prior-art]: #prior-art

-These features are largely and obviously inspired by the existing features in Dafny for quantification of one or more variables.

 Sequence comprehensions bear a strong resemblance to list comprehensions in Python, which also include similar abilities to bind multiple variables and filter the enumerated values: `[(x, y) for x in [1,2,3] for y in [3,1,4] if x != y]`